 In another medium bowl, whisk together flour, baking powder, and salt.
 Scoop 2 heaping teaspoons from this mixture and add it to bowl with chopped rhubarb.
 Toss to combine (this lightly coats the rhubarb so it doesn’t sink in the cake).
 Set aside.

-In a stand mixer or with a hand mixer, on medium speed beat 145 grams sugar with the oil and lemon zest for 2 minutes.
+In a stand mixer or with a hand mixer, on medium speed beat 145 grams sugar with the oil and lemon zest for 1 1/2 minutes (this helps to dissolve the sugar).
 Then add eggs, and beat for 1 minute on medium speed, so that the mixture is frothy.

 In a sealed container, this cake stores very well in the refrigerator for up to 4 days.